 - receive feedback from team members positively – gracefully, and thoughtfully;

 - be led, and to lead equally well;

 - integrate educating and teaching team members into clinical practice;

 - speak up, ask questions, acknowledge errors, and raise issues rather than ignore them;

 - reflect on, discuss, observe and question team culture and working practices;

 - accept that team members will have differing opinions, and use the differences constructively;

 - experiment, and learn from errors and mistakes;

 - listen actively to other team members.

-This page has discussed the concept of multi-professional teams in rehabilitation, highlighting that matter are actually quite complex, and that there are many teams: service teams, patient teams, teams of teams etc. Nevertheless, the characteristics needed by someone working in this milieu to integrate well into all the teams are similar.
-They have been set out, and are summarised in a MindMap available here.
+This page has discussed the concept of multi-professional teams in rehabilitation, highlighting that matters are quite complex and that there are many teams: service teams, patient teams, teams of teams etc. Nevertheless, the characteristics needed by someone working in this milieu to integrate well into all the teams are similar.
+They have been set out and are summarised in a MindMap below and available here.